 Bomberman: Act Zero

 When this iteration of Bomberman came out, everyone was scratching their heads.
 It was a way radical interpretation of the characters, one no one loved, apparently.
 It was panned by most critics and holds a Metacritic score of 34 out of 100.
 Bomberman was supposed to be cartoonish and happy, not dark and depressing!

 Devil May Cry 2

 Although a commercial success, Devil May Cry 2 felt vastly different from its original for a t least one major reason; seriously lowered difficulty.
 It’s not that everyone should be throwing their controllers playing these games, but it sort of dumbed down the feel of the game.
 On top of that, it had far less detailed environments.

 If we want to talk about really oversimplifying a game, Deus Ex 2 does that in spades.
 There is no skill system, just simple upgrades and the length was far shorter than the original, leaving some to feel it just wasn’t worth it overall.

 Oh, FEAR 2, What did you do?
-The first game was admittedly scary; it had a nice combination of darker, quieter moments and action packed first person shooting that were well balances and worked for the story.
-FEAR 2 had none of that, rushing into a full first person shooter experience, throwing the story into a really over the top direction and losing the scare factor totally.
+The first game was admittedly scary; it had a nice combination of darker, quieter moments and action-packed first-person shooting that were well balanced and worked for the story.
+FEAR 2 had none of that, rushing into a full first-person shooter experience, throwing the story into a really over-the-top direction, and losing the scare factor totally.

 Silent Hill: Downpour